JustlyAI/free_law_cite_checker/README.md

 ### Security Notes

+- When working with confidential information, only use Claude Code with a secure, enterprise-grade configuration.
 - The CourtListener API is an external service; it should not be used for privileged or confidential information.
 - The script validates file paths to prevent directory traversal attacks.
 - Output directories are validated to prevent writing to system directories.